a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

  - Value: People's desires Satisfied
  - Quality: Code's ability to satisfy peoples' desires.
  - System Quality Attributes: Are to quality as flavors are to ice cream
- - Changeability: How fast you or others can make error-free code changes that produce the desired behaviors.
+ - Changeability: How fast you or others can make error-free code changes to satisfy desires.

 How to Increase Quality?
 By increasing Changeability!
 How to Increase Changeability?
 By reading upcoming articles in this series!